romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Your team needs to execute a series of shell commands as part of your CI/CD pipeline to set up the environment before deploying your application.
+Q: Your team needs to execute a series of shell commands as part of your CI/CD pipeline to set up the environment before deploying your application.
 Which type of action should you use in your GitHub Actions workflow to accomplish this task?
 <details><summary>Show the answer</summary><p>

 - **A run step that directly executes the shell commands in the runner's environment**